Know Your Rights

 Nursing Rights

-• It may be illegal under the Pregnancy Discrimination Act for your boss to punish or discriminate against you because you are lactating.
+- It is illegal under the PUMP Act and Pregnancy Discrimination Act for your boss to retaliate against you because you are lactating.

 Caregiver Discrimination